Oak Harbor Freight Lines FMCSA Safety & Jobs

 1

-Horrible management from the top down has created a toxic work environment.
-Equipment is absolute garbage, with trailers from the 80's and trucks that shouldn't even be on the road.
-Management will lie to your face with a smile on theirs.
+Poor upper management has led to a toxic work environment.
+Equipment is in terrible condition—trailers from the 1980s and trucks that shouldn’t be roadworthy.
+Management lies to employees with a smile.

 Equipment